KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NASA by mykle1](https://github.com/mykle1/MMM-NASA)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-NASA.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-nasaastropic by nebulx29](https://github.com/nebulx29/MMM-nasaastropic)

-1. - W - package.json issue: license should be a valid SPDX license expression
+1. `package.json` issue: license should be a valid SPDX license expression
-2. - W - No compatible or wrong license field in 'package.json'.
+2. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 3. Typo: Found 'Magic Mirror' in file `MMM-nasaastropic.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.